Irenezs/Notes/Physics Exam.md

 			6. Find the extension due to the rock sample.
 			7. Use the line of best fit to find the mass corresponding to the extension of the rock sample. ii.
-			Use a clamp to secure the stand
+			Use a clamp to secure the stand to the table, this provides an opposite moment to the weights on the stand.
+4. a
+	a.